hcraveiro/Home-Assistant-FusionSolar-App/README.md

 This means:

-- the current forecast value is still available as the sensor state;
+- the current forecast value is still available as the sensor state
-- the current forecast attributes are still available for dashboards;
+- the current forecast attributes are still available for dashboards
-- large forecast attributes are not stored in Recorder;
+- large forecast attributes are not stored in Recorder
-- long-term statistics are not generated for forecast sensors.
+- long-term statistics are not generated for forecast sensors

 ### Notes and limitations